-Click here to go to the December 2012 MovieFanFare reprint of my Christmas 2010 piece Meet Me in St. Louis: A Holiday From Beginning to End, my take on Vincente Minnelli's 1944 musical masterpiece.
+Dec.
+21, 2012: Click here to go to the holiday season 2012 MovieFanFare reprint of my Christmas 2010 piece Meet Me in St. Louis: A Holiday From Beginning to End, my take on Vincente Minnelli's 1944 musical masterpiece.

-Click here to go to MovieFanFare's reprint of my in-depth piece on Marilyn Monroe: Out of a Dream, written in tribute to her 'day' as part of Turner Classic Movies' 2012 "Summer Under the Stars" celebration in August.
-The post was republished at MovieFanFare in November 2012.
+Nov.
+23, 2012: Click here to go to MovieFanFare's reprint of my in-depth piece on Marilyn Monroe: Out of a Dream, written in tribute to her 'day' as part of Turner Classic Movies' 2012 "Summer Under the Stars" celebration in August.

 |Audrey Hepburn in Funny Face (1957)|